 Upcoming ICS Training Opportunities

-ICS Courses are also offered regularly by our partners at the Division of Emergency Management and Homeland Security.
+ICS Courses are offered regularly by the Vermont Fire Academy and our partners at the Division of Emergency Management and Homeland Security.

 NIMS - What is it and what do we need to do?

 The Vermont National Incident Management System (NIMS) Implementation Plan has been updated as of December 20, 2013.
 The major changes to this year’s plan include the following requirements:

 - All first responders, emergency management and support personnel, critical incident dispatchers, and state, local and municipal personnel who would respond to an incident as an emergency responder shall take the ICS 100 course by October 1, 2014.
 ICS 100 must be completed within six months of start date for new members in the categories specified above.

 - All first responders, emergency management and support personnel, critical incident dispatchers, and state, local and municipal personnel who would respond to an incident as an emergency responder shall take the ICS 200 course by October 1, 2015.
 ICS 200 must be completed within two years of start date for new members in the categories specified above.

 - The individual authorized to sign the Local Emergency Operations Plan shall take the ICS 402 or the ICS 100 /IS 100.b course by October 1, 2014.
 ICS 402 or ICS 100 /IS 100.b must be completed within six months of start date for new authorized individual specified above.
 ICS 402 is not required for those who have taken ICS 100.

 What is NIMS?